Recent Alumni

 Microbiology & Zoology, BS

-Mason Polencheck, who grew up in Ashland, Wisconsin, will be graduating this spring with a bachelor’s in microbiology and zoology.
+Mason Polencheck, who grew up in Ashland, Wisconsin, graduated with a bachelor’s in microbiology and zoology.
 In this Q&A, he talks about his research on mudpuppies all over the state and his extensive involvement in student organizations.
 He plans to get a master’s in conservation science at the University of Minnesota–Twin Cities and will continue his research on mudpuppies in partnership with the Minnesota DNR.

 Mohamed AlMulla,